 Email is one of the strongest and most effective ways to communicate diagonally.
 It keeps communication transparent with a written record of conversations so employees can easily keep stakeholders in the loop to prevent any barriers to a project's progress.

 Get started with Superhuman today and get your team communicating in the fastest way possible.
-Prioritize your inbox so you can finally focus on what really matters.
+Prioritize your inbox so you can finally focus on what matters most.